Importing Organic Matter

 In order to make compost on a small farm scale we need large amounts of organic matter.
 We import horse manure from a friends stables, wood chip and sawdust, straw, and olive leaves from the local olive press.
 These are waste products at other establishments, which we turn in to resources at our farm.

 Our camping loo has a single bucket with no separation of liquid and solid.
 Fine sawdust is added as a carbon material.
 Our home toilet will be two buckets to separate solid and liquid.
 We collect our sawdust from our carpenter.
-When the toilet waste has been through the hot composter, we use it to fertilise our fruit trees.
+When the toilet waste has been through the hot composter, we use it to fertilise our perennial systems.

 We heat our home during the colder months using a 7KW wood burner.
 All our wood is from our, or our friends farms.